 Similar to our login page, the sign-in page will use the Strapi SDK to login in the user and set the appropriate username and JWT cookies for later use.

-index.js page to use the newly created defaultPage HOC.
+Now update your index.js page to use the newly created defaultPage HOC.

 Next we wil setup React Context for our shopping cart, and allow our Layout header bar to recognize a user is logged in and display the username